xxDarkForestxx/professional-resume-html/README.md

-\# Antonio Dion Reyes Jr. — Professional Résumé
+\# Antonio Dion Reyes Jr. — Professional Resume

-This repository contains the complete, polished HTML/CSS version of my professional résumé.
+This repository contains the complete, polished HTML/CSS version of my professional resume.

 It is designed to be \*\*fully print-ready\*\*, \*\*accessible\*\*, and optimized for both \*\*GitHub Pages web viewing\*\* and \*\*PDF export\*\*.

-\## 📄 About This Résumé
+\## 📄 About This resume